PaddlePaddle/docs/docs/install/index_en.rst

             * CentOS 7 supports CUDA (11.0 - 12.0)
         * If you install using  **nvidia-docker** , CentOS 7 supports CUDA 11.2/11.7/12.0
-    * MacOS isn't supported: PaddlePaddle has no GPU support in Mac OS platform
+    * macOS isn't supported: PaddlePaddle has no GPU support in Mac OS platform

 Please make sure your environment meets the above conditions.
 If you have other requirements, please refer to `Appendix <Tables_en.html#ciwhls-release>`_ .